level23/nagios-cloudwatch-metrics/README.md

 This plugin allows you to check certain AWS Cloudwatch metrics and set alerts on certain values.

 The script is written in bash.
-It is tested on OSX and Ubuntu 16.04.
+It is tested on OSX and Ubuntu 16.04 and 18.04.

 This plugin fetches the data from X minutes back until now.